 Attending the Illumination

-Visiting the memorial is a fairly stress-free outing, but these tips will ensure that everything goes smoothly.
+Visiting the memorial is a relatively stress-free outing, but these tips will ensure that everything goes smoothly.

 - The Illumination opens to the public at 6 p.m.